User Interface Design

 You must have successfully completed the following subject(s) before starting this subject:

+This subject is CSP only and cannot be taken as open access.
+The correct CSP fee will be displayed once you begin the enrolment process.
 Note: Level 3 subjects normally assume a moderate level of prior knowledge in this area, eg from studying related Level 1 and 2 subjects.

 This subject focuses on providing an understanding of interface and interaction design especially for game and simulation systems.